 Birthplace: Gary, Indiana, United States of America

-Anna Nicole Smith was an American model, actress, and television personality.
-Smith first gained popularity in Playboy, winning the 1993 Playmate of the Year.
-She modeled for fashion companies and also hair campaigns, including Guess, H&M, Heatherette, Lane Bryant & Conair.
-Smith dropped out of high school at age 15 and was married three years later, in 1985.
-Her highly publicized second marriage to J. Howard Marshall resulted in speculation that she married the octogenarian mainly for his money, which she denied.
-Following Marshall's death, Smith began a lengthy legal battle over a share of his estate.
-Her case, Marshall v.
-Marshall, reached the U.S. Supreme Court on a question of federal ...more on Wikipedia
+Anna Nicole Smith (born Vickie Lynn Hogan; November 28, 1967 – February 8, 2007) was an American model, actress and television personality.
+Smith first gained popularity in Playboy magazine when she won the title of 1993 Playmate of the Year.
+She modeled for fashion companies, including Guess, H&M, Heatherette and Lane Bryant.
+Smith dropped out of high school at age 14 in 1982 and married in 1985.
+Her highly publicized 1994 second marriage to 89-year old J. Howard Marshall, a billionaire as a result of his 16% ownership stake in Koch Industries, resulted in speculation that she married the octogenarian for his money, which she denied.
+Following Marshall's death, Smith began a lengthy legal ...more on Wikipedia

 Age: Dec. at 40 (1967-2007)